Images Saudi Arabia doesn't want you to see

 CNN has reached out to the Saudi government and military multiple times for comment on the efforts to prevent journalists from accessing the hardest hit parts of Yemen.

-The UN Ambassador to Saudi Arabia, Abdalla Yahya A. Al-Mouallimi, refuted the claim in a statement, insisting: "Saudi Arabia does not exercise any kind of censorship.
+Saudi Arabia's permanent representative to the UN, Abdallah Yahya A. Al-Mouallimi, refuted the claim in a statement, insisting: "Saudi Arabia does not exercise any kind of censorship.
 Many news reporters have been granted access to Yemen."

 Yemen officials with the Hadi government have told CNN that it is not safe for journalists to travel to the country's capital, Sana'a, at this time, but assured that efforts are being made to facilitate media needs.